bbende134/earth-embedding-sandbox-hun/README.md

 I also use [docker] for containerisation and [make] as a dev entrypoint, so you'll need this installed.

+To spin up the backend dev dependencies (redis and milvus db) run the make command for docker-compose-dev:

+    make up-build-dev

+Don't forget to spin down the containers with;

+    make down-v-dev

 ### CI/CD/Terraform

+TBC

 ## Use